Shwifty0/vidizmo-assessment/README.md

 - Task 2: RESNET-50's weights were not uploaded.
 - Task 3: The MS COCO dataset and the fine-tuned "yolov8n.pt" model weren't uploaded.

-Please make sure to address these limitations if you plan to reproduce the tasks or need access to missing files.